After-Shock/Cloudbox-wiki/First-Time-Install:-User-Account-Setup.md

 ## 1. Forward

 We recommend that you **NOT** use root to login and setup Cloudbox.
-And definitely **DO NOT** mix and match with 2 different accounts (i.e. setup some parts in root and others in a non-root account), doing so will prevent apps from functioning, properly.<br/>
+And definitely **DO NOT** mix and match with 2 different accounts during setup (i.e. setup some parts in root and others in a non-root account), doing so will prevent apps from functioning, properly.<br/>

 **_TLDR: Do not use root to setup Cloudbox._**